stefandmn/Splash/README.md

 # Running

+## Messages
-1. To display **text messages** on the screen you have to prepare a command with the following options:
+To display **text messages** on the screen you have to prepare a command with the following options:
 * `fontfile` - refers a TTF file which should be the font name to display the required text message.
 				In case the font file is already deployed in `share` location of **Splash** module (`/opt/clue/share/splash/fonts`) you can refer only the file name (not thw whole path).